nwutils/node-default-application-protocol/README.md

 ```

 ### Global

+These properties can be passed in to any of the methods listed below.

 **Key**         | **Type** | **Allowed**              | **Default**                  | **Description**
 :--             | :--      | :--                      | :--                          | :--